 The location for food prep is between your cooking and clean up zones, as well as close to your fridge.
 You'll only need about a metre width of bench space, unless you're really cooking up a storm!

-You might need more than one bench space for this.
+You might need more than one Preparation Zone, meaning more than one bench area.
 It depends on how many people use the kitchen at once.
 You also might not have enough room to store everything close by.
 Put the things you don't use much in a more appropriate place.

 any other cooking appliances that you use, breadmakers, grillers, etc.